 FAIRLANDS VALLEY PARK

 Built in the early 1970’s the Park has over 20 acres of open water across four linked lakes.
-The park also has 2 equipped children’s play areas, Aqua Park, showground, woodland, grassland, section of town-wide horse & pony route, sailing center and café, orienteering trail and trim track.
+The park also has 2 equipped children’s play areas, Aqua Park, showground, woodland, grassland, section of town-wide horse & pony route, sailing centre and café, orienteering trail and trim track.

 It is believed that Fairlands takes its name from the ‘Fairlane’ which used to run almost due south linking Shephall (to the South) with Pin Green (to the North)